code08-ind/code08-ind/README.md

 - 💬 Ask me about Web Development And Programming.
 - :briefcase: You Can View My Portfolio At : https://code08-ind.github.io/Portfolio_08/
 - 📫 How to reach me : Links Are Given Above.
-- 😄 Adjectives : Energetic, Passionate, Sincere.
+- 😄 Adjectives : Energetic, Passionate, Sincere, HardWorking.
 - 🤔 Pronouns : He, Him, His
 - ⚡ Fun fact : No One Can Stop Me From Eating Biryani But I Am Trying To Reduce Eating It.